 Claremont Academy earns Innovation School status.

-The Institute hosts the Urban Teacher Education Consortium, a nationwide network of teacher educators with a shared commitment to urban teacher education and educational equity which the Institute co-coordinates.
+The institute hosts the Urban Teacher Education Consortium, a nationwide network of teacher educators with a shared commitment to urban teacher education and educational equity that the institute co-coordinates.

 The Adam Institute is formally established in the University.